 Supplier controls are involved in all the above and are designed to require that vendor-supplied products and/or services:

 U.S. FDA’s world view

 FDA’s Commissioner Margaret Hamburg stated, in the U.S. FDA’s new “Global Engagement” Report, dated April 2012:

 “As our world transforms and becomes increasingly globalized, we must come together in new, unprecedented, even unexpected, ways to build a public health safety net for consumers around the world.”

-FDA Commissioner Margaret A. Hamburg,
+FDA Commissioner Margaret A. Hamburg, MD, as also quoted

 in an April 23, 2012, FDA press release.